 More recently the Department of Housing and Urban Development (HUD) in 2014 reported low-and moderate income data indicated the number of low-income residents county-wide was roughly 72,000, or about 14 percent of the total population.
 Of that number, approximately 50,900 individuals were estimated to be living below the federal poverty level.
 The need to service veterans specifically has come as a result of findings from FBCSS 2015 fiscal year end report that showed 89 veterans requested services.
 Between October 1, 2014 and September 31, 2015, FBCSS provided 105 services to these veterans, consisting of: 22 % in rental/mortgage assistance, 32% utility assistance, 9.8% required food assistance and 4.5% were assisted in completion of government benefits applications such as SNAP, and 31.7% received other services.
-In fiscal year 2015, 50% of the veterans served lived at 100% or below the federal poverty level.
-Even more alarming was that 43% of the veterans served reported annual incomes of less than \$6,000 a year.
+In fiscal year 2015, 50% of the veterans served reported annual incomes of less than \$6,000 a year.
 According to the Texas Veterans Commission, there are 33,075 veterans residing in Fort Bend County in 2015.
 These beneficiaries were able to receive services solely because of their ability to seek out FBCSS.
 As a result FBCSS has identified an unmet veteran need within Fort Bend County.